Updated: September, 2020 (2052-53 offseason)

 Amateur Draft participation is mandatory.
 All GMs are encouraged to create draft lists within StatsPlus even if they plan to drafting within an announced time window.

 Order for these supplemental rounds is based upon the same order used in the other rounds of the amateur draft.
 If a team has more than 1 compensation pick due to them in either the 1st or 2nd Supplemental Round then their 2nd pick will not take place until the end of the original order is exhausted once.
-If a compensation eligible player is not signed by the start of the amateur draft in StatsPlus then that player will lose his compensation association.Free Agent Compensation Picks
+If a compensation eligible player is not signed by the Preseason Sim, then that player will lose his compensation association.Free Agent Compensation Picks

 Compensation for BBA lost Free Agents will be provided to the player’s former team in the form of supplemental draft picks.
-Teams that lose a Type A Free Agent will receive a selection in the 1st supplemental round of the amateur draft (between the 1st and 2nd rounds).
-Teams who lose a Type B Free Agent will receive a selection in the 2nd supplemental round (between the 2nd and 3rd rounds).
+Playoff teams are not eligible to receive compensation picks, no matter what type of free agent they may lose.
+Non-playoff teams that lose a Type A Free Agent will receive a selection in the 1st supplemental round of the amateur draft (between the 1st and 2nd rounds).
+Non-playoff teams who lose a Type B Free Agent will receive a selection in the 2nd supplemental round (between the 2nd and 3rd rounds).
 These designations will be based solely upon the WAR totals for said players from the immediately preceding season.

 Note: Players who failed to meet vesting requirements or who were willfully declined team options will NOT be granted compensation eligibility regardless of whether or not they meet the threshold.
-Players who willfully decline their player options or do not meet their vesting options will be, though.
+Players who willfully decline their player options will be, though.

 For purposes of Type designation, a SP is defined as a pitcher who threw twice as many starts as relief appearances in the immediately preceding season.